The stats have been analysed and the results are here:

 While house sellers can’t alter events such as political chest-beating, general elections, prorogation or the strength of the pound, what they can do is identify the best time of the year to put their house up for sale.
 This can be divided into the seasons and months that have historically delivered more house sales and bring about a higher final sale price.
 In fact, we can even drill this down to certain days of the week when a more favourable outcome is likely.

-The research shows the best season to sell your house is agreed by pretty much every source to be in the spring.
+The research show that the best season to sell house fast is agreed by pretty much every source and that is the spring.
 According to the Home Owners Alliance this is most likely because most people aren’t yet to head away for their summer break, Christmas is a long-forgotten event and, with the sun shining and Mother Nature at her most flamboyant, homes and gardens generally tend to look their best.

 The other seasons fluctuations break down as follows: